ManuelB/XMPPJSONPatchSyncModel/README.md

        - internal
        - anonymous

-The wireformat used in JSONPatch.
+The wireformat used is JSONPatch.

 ![Architecture](/img/XMPPJSONPatchSyncModel-Architecture.png?raw=true "Architecture")